timb-machine-mirrors/CoolerVoid-spock_slaf/README.md

 So now we can [use LD_PRELOAD trick:](https://catonmat.net/simple-ld-preload-tutorial)
 ```
-$ LD_PRELOAD=/home/cooler/spock_slaf/bin/spock_slaf.so.1 bin/optionscat
+$ LD_PRELOAD=/home/cooler/spock_slaf/bin/spock_slaf.so.1 bin/rest_server
 # note: change /home/cooler/spock_slaf/bin/ to your full path name
-# note: change bin/optionscat to your binary
 ```
-Looking to this example, so has been tested in [OptionsCat financial software](https://github.com/CoolerVoid/optionscat).
+Looking to this example, so has been tested in [simple rest server](https://github.com/CoolerVoid/optionscat).
-If anyone attacks the optionscat server, you can see the full log in the file "spock_agressors.log".
+If anyone attacks the rest_server, you can see the full log in the file "spock_agressors.log".